KaHIP/KaHIP/README.md

 ## NEW in v2.0:

-ParHIP: distributed memory parallel partitioning techniques designed to partition hierarchically structured networks such as web graphs or social networks
+*ParHIP:* distributed memory parallel partitioning techniques designed to partition hierarchically structured networks such as web graphs or social networks

-Mapping: algorithms to map the blocks onto processors to minimize overall communication time
+*Mapping Algorithms:* algorithms to map the blocks onto processors to minimize overall communication time

 ## Main project site: